aaronbloomfield/pdr/labs/lab03/index.md

 2. Run your postfix calculator on the test sequences posted on the board by the TAs.
 (These test sequences are also at the very bottom of this page.)
 Since your code only can handle hard-coded values, this will require a code modification and a recompilation to test each case.
 If your program does not calculate the correct result, use the debugger to find the errors and correct them.
 These modifications will be submitted to the in-lab.
     - Be sure you are able to explain how all parts your code work.
 You will be responsible for this material for the midterms and final exam.
 3. You need to expand your pre-lab code to handle keyboard input.
 See the specifications in the in-lab section for how to handle the input.
-4. The files you submit should be a FULLY WORKING postfix calculator, which still uses the STL stack class.
+4. The files you submit should be a FULLY WORKING postfix calculator, which still uses the standard library's stack class.
 5. Start working on the post-lab (implementing your own stack class) if you get your calculator fully working before lab ends.
 6. Files to download: none (just your pre-lab source code)
 7. Files to submit: postfixCalculator.h, postfixCalculator.cpp, testPostfixCalc.cpp